techmania-team/techmania-docs/English/Theme/Scripting_reference.md

     DynValue data)
 ```

 Registers a callback function for the specified event type.
-The `data` parameter is optional, and if set, will be passed to the callback when called.
+The `data` parameter is optional, and can be of any Lua type.
+If `data` is set, it will be passed back to the callback when called.

 You can register multiple handlers for each event type on each element.
 This is one of the additional features `VisualElementWrap` provides over `VisualElement`.